TIY-Houston-Front-End-Engineering/Notes-Sept-2014/day20.md

 # Curriculum from today

-# In simplest terms: a database
+# In simplest terms: What is a database?

 It's a spreadsheet.

-# What is RESTful API's?
+# What are RESTful API's?

 First, a long description: http://stackoverflow.com/questions/671118/what-exactly-is-restful-programming/671132#671132